OpenDDS/OpenDDS/performance-tests/bench/README.md

 - `--domain N`: The DDS Domain to use.
 The default is 89.

 - `--wait-for-nodes N`: The number of seconds to wait for nodes before broadcasting the scenario to them.
-The default is 3 seconds.
+The default is 10 seconds.

+- `--wait-for-reports N`: The number of seconds to wait for a report to come in before timing out.
+The default is 120 seconds.

 ## Node Controller